renovatebot/renovate/docs/development/local-development.md

 ## Platform Account Setup

-Although it's possible to make small source code improvements without testing against a real repository, in most cases it's important that you run a "real" test on a repository before you submit a feature or fix.
+Although it's possible to make small source code improvements without testing against a real repository, in most cases you should run a "real" test on a repository before you submit a feature or fix.
 It's possible to do this against GitHub, GitLab or Bitbucket public servers.

 #### Register new account (optional)